not-ed-app/NOT.ED-v1.1/README.md

 An app for sharing quality notes.

-## Update on 16-06-2020
+## Update on 13-11-2020

-Added the files from the update of 10-06-2020 in my repo to this `gokul_branch` that is now merged to the `master branch`.
+Stable version added.
+This is the base version.
+Changes may be made from this.